SingAREN/Data-Mover-Challenge/ansible-playbook/README.md

 - Tunes network interfaces
 - Tunes kernel parameters

-The script is written for CentOS 7.9 and Ubuntu 18.04 LTS and Ansible >2.5.
+The script is written for Ubuntu 20.04.4 LTS and Ansible >2.5.
 The user running the ansible-playbook must have administrator permissions.

 ## Pre-requisites